portfedh/portfedh/README.md

 ### Hi there 👋

-I'm Pablo, a self taught software developer from Mexico City currently working as an investment manager!
+I'm Pablo, a self taught software developer from Mexico City currently working as an investment manager in a single family office!

 Follow me on [Twitter](https://twitter.com/Portfedh)